PrajwalSD/runSAS/README.md

 `./runSAS.sh --redeploy <job-list-file>`

+If you want to display the jobs from the job list file, specify '--show or --list or --jobs' as shown below

+`./runSAS.sh --redeploy <job-list-file> --jobs`

 You can provide filters to the --redeploy option to redeploy a single job or range (from the jobs file)

 `./runSAS.sh --redeploy <job-list-file> <from-job-name or from-job-index> <to-job-name or to-job-index>`